Painted turtle: Western painted turtle

 The western painted turtle's northern range includes southern parts of western Canada from Ontario through Manitoba, Saskatchewan, Alberta and British Columbia.
+This subspecies is one of only two native turtle species in this area.
 In Ontario, the western subspecies is found north of Minnesota and directly north of Lake Superior, but there is a 130 km gap to the east of Lake Superior (in the area of harshest winter climate) where no painted turtles of any subspecies occur.
 Thus Ontario's western subspecies does not intergrade with the midland painted turtle of southeastern Ontario.
 In Manitoba, the turtle is numerous and ranges north to Lake Manitoba and the lower part of Lake Winnipeg.
 The turtle is also common in south Saskatchewan, but in Alberta, there may only be 100 individuals, all found very near the U.S. border, mostly in the southeast.

 In British Columbia, populations exist in the interior in the vicinity of the Kootenai, Columbia, Okanagan, and Thompson river valleys.
 At the coast, turtles occur near the mouth of the Fraser and a bit further north, as well as the bottom of Vancouver Island, and some other nearby islands.
 Within British Columbia, the turtle's range is not continuous and can better be understood as northward extensions of the range from the United States.
 High mountains present barriers to east–west movement of the turtles within the province or from Alberta.
 Some literature has shown isolated populations much further north in British Columbia and Alberta, but these were probably pet-releases.

 In the United States, the western subspecies forms a wide intergrade area with the midland subspecies covering much of Illinois as well as a strip of Wisconsin along Lake Michigan and part of the Upper Peninsula of Michigan (UP).
 Further west, the rest of Illinois, Wisconsin and the UP are part of the range proper, as are all of Minnesota and Iowa, as well as all of Missouri except a narrow strip in the south.
 All of North Dakota is within range, all of South Dakota except a very small area in the west, and all of Nebraska.
 Almost all of Kansas is in range; the border of that state with Oklahoma is roughly the species range border, but the turtle is found in three counties of north central Oklahoma.